Metagymomics/MetaBAT2vsMetaWRAP/README.md

 # Gut-Meta-Binning-Insights
-The code and scripts used for the MetaWRAP versus MetaBAT2 study
+This repository contains the code and scripts used for the MetaWRAP versus MetaBAT2 study